compwron/compwron.github.io/_posts/2015-06-17-hackbright-graduation-observed.md

 layout: post
 title: "Hackbright Graduation Observed"
 tags:
- -
+ - conf
 ---

 I would love to attend Hackbright as a student for a variety of reasons; this is deeply unlikely for a yet larger variety of reasons.

 * food and drink and mingling and photography (I skipped)
 * [Michelle Glauser](https://twitter.com/michelleglauser) 'Welcome to Alumnaehood' - singing the gif-tastic praises of the alum association
 * [Joel Burton](https://twitter.com/wjoelburton) [Dir. of Edu. of Hackbright](http://hackbrightacademy.com/person/joel-burton/): "what the program is like"
 * A Day in the Life at Hackbright by Sarah "I drank the kool-aid" "So you're going to coding bootcamp.
 This was crazy talk to most of the people that I knew."
   * wonderful script as schedule